-Questions From Last Week
+Questions From Last Week (Quiz 6)

-- Any Questions from last week?

-- Windows FireWall Logging

-- How do we enable it?
+- How is logging enabled?

 - Server Manager

+- Open the properties for the firewall

 - Windows FireWall configuration that protects protocols

 - Telent would an insecure protocol

 - IPSec is the configuration that protects insecure protocols

 - How do you turn this on?

 - These are listed under "Windows Security Rules"

 - What is as important as enabling logging?